glouw/rr/README.md

 The new `alloc_cap` size is set to the current number of reachable values plus the arbitrary buffer value (eg. 1024).

-The garbage collector checks `alloc_cap` after every function call, `while` loop iteration, `for` loop iteration, and `foreach` loop iteration.
+The garbage collector checks `alloc_cap` after every direct or indirect function call.
-One final mark and sweep is run at program exit.
+One final mark and sweep runs at program exit.